Myths Part 2: The Science Behind Kratom Strains

 Why does this study matter?
 It establishes a foundation of understanding that can be used to rebuild our conception of kratom strains!
 And even better, it’s all based on science!

-In the rest of this post, we move from theory to the real world to answer the fundamental question: have kratom farmers have successfully developed kratom cultivars?
+Now, let’s move from theory to the real world to answer the fundamental question: have kratom farmers have successfully developed kratom cultivars?

 Modern Kratom Cultivation